Home of the Sewalot Site

 Foley & Williams Mfg.
 Co.
 Cincinnati & Chicago.

-Now, there is a possibility that Foley & Williams did not make any complete sewing machines until they acquired the Goodrich sewing machine business around 1882.
+Now, there is a possibility that Foley & Williams did not make 100% of their sewing machines until they acquired the Goodrich sewing machine business Cincinnati Branch in 1882.
+With this acquisition they had everything that they needed to complete sewing machines from start to finish.

 Foley & Williams sewing machine attachments